juming-master/contract-helper/README.md

 ### checkTransactionResult(txID: string, options?: TransactionOption): Promise<SimpleTransactionResult>

 Check the status or result of a blockchain transaction by its transaction ID.
+> ⚠️
+options.success will only be called when the transaction is finalized in the blockchain.
+If you're using CheckTransactionType.Fast mode and just want to wait for the transaction to be confirmed as successfully executed, you can simply await the returned value of checkTransactionResult.

 ```typescript
 export interface SimpleTransactionResult {